john30/ebus-typespec/README.md

 # eBUS TypeSpec library

-This is a [TypeSpec](https://typespec.io/) library for defininf eBUS messages on a high level.
+This is a [TypeSpec](https://typespec.io/) library for defining eBUS messages on a high level.

 It comes with [decorators](#decorators) for the eBUS specific aspects of circuits, messages, fields and data transfer, as well as eBUS specific [data types](#data-types).